Ablus-Bang/FLB/README.md

 pip install -r requirements.txt
 ```

+### CPU
+You can use CPU to do training, but we suggest to use GPU for faster training.

+### GPU support
+If you want to use GPU for training, we recommend NVIDIA RTX 30 series and above graphics cards with at least 8GB of video memory.
+Memory at least 16GB of RAM.

+### For Mac OS
+For Mac OS training, only support Macbook with newer than M2 chips now.

 ## Configuring Files
 In our initial **config.yaml** file, you need to set your **model path** and **dataset name**.